wp-plugins/editorial-calendar/readme.txt

 The post time field in the quick edit dialog is now editable so you can specify any time you want instead of having to pick in 30 minute increments.

 The calendar is now translated into German.
+Thanks to Matthias Nattke who uses the Editorial Calendar on his site <a href="http://www.kikamagazin.de">Kikamagazin Bloggt</a>.

 = 1.4 =